 - The work is carried out at the recipient's expense and risk.

-The amount of tax withheld on your wages.
-Wage tax is an advance levy of income tax.
-As your employer withhold wage tax and pays this tax to the Dutch tax office, you as an employee will not be behind on paying income tax.
-You may overpay in tax due to the specific workings of the Dutch payroll system.
-The excess tax amount paid can be retrieved from the Dutch tax office through an income tax return filing after the tax year is completed.
+Wage tax is an advance levy of income tax and is withheld from wages by employers.
+Since the employer pays this tax to the Dutch tax office, you as an employee will not be behind on paying income tax.
+You may indeed overpay due to the specific workings of the Dutch payroll system.
+The excess tax amount paid can be reclaimed by filing an income tax return after the tax year is completed.

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or have a small business, we'll make your life easier and save you money.